Cyrano Therapeutics

 It can also lead to decreased appetite and nutritional deficiencies, as eating becomes less appealing without the ability to taste food.
 This can have a cascading effect on one’s health, leading to weight loss or malnutrition, further emphasizing the need for awareness and understanding of this condition.

-Social Impact of Sensory Dysfunction
+Social Impact of Olfactory Dysfunction

 These sensory impairments can profoundly affect one’s social interactions and overall enjoyment of life.
 When we think about the role that smell and taste play in our daily lives, it’s clear that their absence can alter personal relationships, social gatherings, and even cultural rituals centered around food and scents.

-The inability to detect flavor nuances can also impact one’s confidence in social situations involving food or drink, potentially leading to anxiety about dining out or attending events where food plays a central role.
+The inability to detect taste nuances can also impact one’s confidence in social situations involving food or drink, potentially leading to anxiety about dining out or attending events where food plays a central role.
 The joy of exploring new cuisines or the simple pleasure of tasting a loved one’s cooking becomes a source of stress, rather than enjoyment or connection.

 We’re committed to creating solutions that improve the quality of life for our patients, fostering connections, and revitalizing the joy of sensory experiences.
 With Cyrano Therapeutics, you’re not alone in your journey to regain your sense of smell and taste.